 It should be noted that the issues of alimony and child support are separate issues.
 Therefore, one could end up paying both alimony and child support at the same time.
 However, the amount of alimony for the supported spouse must be calculated before child support is calculated.

 Alimony can be changed based upon a change of circumstance such as when the recipient spouse remarries, cohabits, no longer needs the support or the payer has had a decrease in his or her income.
 This area of the law is changing and, in fact, legislation was passed in September 2014 that addressed and modified many aspects of the payment and receipt of alimony.
+Ms. Wagner can look at your case and help you determine if any alimony modification options are available to you.

 Contact the Law Office of Katherine Wagner today to discuss the issue of alimony and whether or not it is applicable to your case or if modifications upwards or downwards are in order.